VDH's Septic and Well Assistance Program

 Almost 1 in 3 private wells tested exceeds safe drinking water levels for bacteria and/or critical heavy metals, representing serious health hazards.

-VDH will receive ARPA funding designated for repair/replacement of failing onsite sewage systems and private wells for low-income home owners.
+VDH has received funding designated for repair/replacement of failing onsite sewage systems and private wells for low-income homeowners.
 We want to make sure we can help as many families as possible.

 Over half of the approximately 1.1 million onsite sewage systems in Virginia are reaching the end of their usable lifespan, and the majority of the over 700,000 private wells are not regularly tested for water quality.
 This project will significantly improve the health of many Virginians, which is the heart of our mission.

-As part of the grant application you will need to provide a permit for the septic and/or well repairs.
-If you do not already have a permit, please fill out the Well and Septic Permit Application below and submit it to the local health department.
-Under VDH's Hardship Guidelines, we can assist homeowners at or below 200% of the federal poverty guidelines with conventional septic and private well designs.
-If you would like VDH to provide design services you will have to fill out and submit a Petition for VDH Services Form.
+Homeowners can continue to fill out and submit to your local health department the Septic and Well Permit Application.
+Under VDH's Hardship Guidelines, local health departments can assist homeowners at or below 200% of the federal poverty guidelines with conventional septic and private well designs.
+If you would like VDH to provide design services you will have to fill out and submit a Petition for Services form below.

 Septic and Well Permit Application